 Outputs 1.1.1 and 1.1.2 will build a compendium of information on traditional and local practices for climate change adaptation and food security and nutrition as described above.
-Through knowledge sharing events such as workshops and cultural fairs (Output 1.1.3), the results of these studies will be disseminated at binational, territorial and community levels to inform decision-making on climate change responses, conservation of ancestral knowledge and biodiversity and income generation opportunities, with gender considerations and a focus on food security and nutrition practices.
+Through knowledge sharing events such as workshops and cultural fairs (Output 1.1.3), the results of these studies will be disseminated at binational (ie-the Colombia-Ecuador Neighbor and Integration Commission), territorial and community levels to inform decision-making on climate change responses, conservation of ancestral knowledge and biodiversity and income generation opportunities, with gender considerations and a focus on food security and nutrition practices.

 Outputs 1.2.1. and 1.2.2. will focus on training activities to effectively promote dialogue and exchange of experiences between different actors including territorial authorities, nutritionists, community leaders, ensuring the equitable involvement of youth, community elders and women in Afro and Awá communities.
 Events will involve the equitable participation of men and women.
 These knowledge and information-sharing events will focus on inter-generational exchanges between elders and youth on how to adapt to climate threats, mitigate risks, recover, conserve and transform traditional native species for medicinal use, diversify family diets and sell agricultural products.
 A gender sensitive approach will be integrated in all training modules and awareness campaigns.
+Under

-Under Outputs 1.2.3. and 1.2.4., lessons learned and best practices on community risk reduction and management actions from communities will be compiled and shared with community leaders and governmental entities through a web-based platform.
-This platform will incorporate lessons learned from previous ENSO phenomena and consider local context and ecosystem type and emphasize traditional and local knowledge The platform will be managed on a regional basis.
+Outputs 1.2.3. and 1.2.4., lessons learned and best practices on community risk reduction and management actions from communities will be compiled and shared with community leaders, and governmental entities, and binational commissions through a web-based platform.
+This platform will incorporate lessons learned from previous ENSO phenomena and consider local context and ecosystem type and emphasize traditional and local knowledge The platform will be managed on a regional basis, and is expected to involve binational entities such as the Colombia-Ecuador Neighbor and Integration Commission.